 Ponce Bank

-While several banks offer good CD rates, the opening deposits required can keep many people from being able to put their money into one.
+While several banks offer good CD rates, the length of time required to tie up funds can keep some people from being able to put their money into one.
+Ponce Bank offers a 1-month CD account.

-What makes it one of the best: Ponce Bank makes CDs attainable for people who don’t have $1,000 or more to open a CD account.
-You can start with a low starting amount and then add to your account.
+What makes it one of the best: Ponce Bank makes CDs attainable for people who can’t afford to tie up their money for a long time in a CD account.
+You can start with a 1-month CD account at Ponce.

 Read our Ponce Bank review